Shadow + Highlight = Form

 (It doesn’t have to be perfect.)

-I just wanted to draw the most interesting part of the towel, so I measured the width and height of that part and marked the measurements on the paper.
+I just wanted to draw the most interesting part of the towel, so I measured the width and height of that part with my pencil, and marked those measurements on the paper.
 Then I made a loose line drawing within those measurements.

 With the side of the 4B pencil in an overhand grip and using light pressure, I drew the most obvious lines of the folds with quick strokes.
 After I was satisfied with them, I added more details, including the shapes of some of shadow areas.

 3. Add the darkest shadow shapes.

 Using the side of the 4B pencil again, I hatched in the darkest shadow areas (6’s and 7’s on the gray scale.)

 I darkened them into a value that was slightly lighter than they actually were on the towel so that I could easily change them later on.
 It’s always much easier to add graphite than it is to erase it, so I rarely hatch dark values to their full darkness until I’m sure they are placed and shaped correctly.

 I added the medium dark shadows (3’s, 4’s, and 5’s) with the side of the 4B pencil.
 As in the last step, I made the values a little lighter than they really were.

 I could draw the shapes of some of the shadow areas more easily than others because their edges were more clearly defined.
 The shadow edges with gradual transitions into the surrounding areas were the most difficult to see, and because I knew I would be re-visiting those areas in the later steps, I didn’t try to draw them perfectly at this stage.

 Averaging Values – The terry cloth made the medium dark values hard to see because the tops of the tiny loops caught the light while the lower part of the cloth remained in shadow.
 In those spots, squinting my eyes “averaged” the values by mixing them, and then I drew this “averaged” value.